Gulooloo Tech Logo - Return to Homepage

 How to Set SMART Goals That Actually Work

-1. Why Resolutions Fail
+1. Why Resolutions Fail and SMART Goals Succeed

-2. Break Big Goals into Actions
+2. Break Big Goals into Weekly and Daily Actions

-• Build habits through repetition
+• Build habits through daily repetition rather than relying on willpower

-3. Track with a Notes App
+3. Track Progress with a Notes App

-4. Avoid Common Pitfalls
+4. Avoid the Most Common SMART Goal Pitfalls

-5. Examples You Can Use
+5. SMART Goal Examples You Can Copy and Adapt

 FAQs